Rigorous Bounds on Light-by-Light Scattering: Introduction

-The mentioned works rely on basic properties of scattering amplitudes, such as unitarity, causality, crossing symmetry, existence of a partial wave decomposition and the behaviour of the amplitude at infinity, to convert dispersion relations into sum rules involving the EFT data.
+The mentioned works rely on basic properties of scattering amplitudes, such as unitarity, causality, crossing symmetry, existence of a partial wave decomposition and the behavior of the amplitude at infinity, to convert dispersion relations into sum rules involving the EFT data.
 In order to interpret these constraints in terms of bounds on the Wilson coefficients, it is crucial to restrict to weakly coupled EFT up to the cutoff scale, so that one can legitimately neglect loops of low-energy degrees of freedom.
 On one hand this restriction limits the space of EFTs to which these bounds apply; on the other hand, it allows a simpler derivation of the results, combining numerical and analytic techniques.
+This approach may be thought of as an ``EFT bootstrap''.

-Complementary to the above works, the $S$-matrix bootstrap \cite{Paulos:2016fap,Paulos:2016but,Paulos:2017fhb} has developed systematic methods to construct the most general scatting amplitude consistent with basic axioms of quantum field theory.
-By scanning over all possible amplitudes, one can explore the allowed values of several observables, such as interactions, masses of resonances, etc. Recent applications were also able to fix the low-energy behavior of an amplitude in order to reproduce a given EFT \cite{Guerrieri:2020bto,Guerrieri:2021ivu}, while allowing the most general UV behaviour.
+Complementary to the above works, the $S$-matrix bootstrap \cite{Paulos:2016fap,Paulos:2016but,Paulos:2017fhb} has developed systematic methods to construct the most general scattering amplitude consistent with basic axioms of quantum field theory.
+By scanning over all possible amplitudes, one can explore the allowed values of observables such as interactions, masses of resonances, etc. Recent applications were also able to fix the low-energy behavior of an amplitude in order to reproduce a given EFT \cite{Guerrieri:2020bto,Guerrieri:2021ivu}, while allowing the most general UV behavior.